thecleancodes/hackernews/README.md

 # Hacker News

 This solution is purely done in es6.
-This is frameworkless sigle page app.
+This is frameworkless single page app.
 ##### Build Tool
 Gulp is used as build tool for this solution.
 ##### Test Runner